Flux trapping in NbTiN strips: Number of vortices above the threshold field

+Approximate analytical expressions for these terms are given in the Supplementary Material \cite{supp}, Sec.
+III.E, and are used to numerically convert the pinning energies in Figs. \ref{fig:MC_simu}b,e into equivalent hole sizes.
+Figures \ref{fig:MC_simu}c,f show representative realizations of the pinning configurations, where each dot corresponds to an equivalent hole size (enlarged by a factor of five for visibility).

+We find that the largest effective pinning site diameters required to reproduce the observed pinning energies are on the order of several hundred nanometers in S1, but significantly smaller in S2 (see Fig. \ref{fig:MC_simu}).
+In future work, it would be valuable to compare these extracted sizes from strip measurements with the performance of engineered moats patterned into the same films.
+In addition, identifying the microscopic origin of the pinning sites is desirable; however, linking individual pinning sites observed in magnetic imaging to their microscopic origin remains challenging, as it requires combining nanoscale structural probes with techniques that access vortex configurations under comparable conditions.

-A limitation of our simulations is that they are based on a one-dimensional toy model.
-However, the images inidcate that even before a second row forms in the strips, some vortices appear off-center.
-In principle, a full two-dimensional simulation using a time-dependent Ginzburg-Landau approach - with an appropriatelty tuned pinning landscape - could capture these details more accurately and also account for the dynamics of vortices while the sample is cooled.
-However, this level of modeling is beyond the scope of this work.
+A limitation of the SA approach is that it is based on a one-dimensional toy model.
+In contrast, the images show that even before a second vortex column forms, some vortices appear off-center.
+A fully two-dimensional time-dependent Ginzburg-Landau simulation with a realistic pinning landscape could capture such behavior more accurately and also account for vortex dynamics during cooling.
+However, such modeling lies beyond the scope of the present work.